Please confirm that your company belongs to the better half of the private tech market, based on the following criteria:

 Pros

-• Standardized rules, pricing, and timelines reduce uncertainty
+• Standardized execution, pricing, and timelines reduce uncertainty

 • Centralized process minimizes one-off negotiations and signaling concerns